-Even if the man does not show any symptoms with the naked eye, he can transmit the HPV virus to his partners through intimate contact and it is therefore recommended to use a condom during vaginal, anal or oral sex.
+Even if you do not show any symptoms with the naked eye, you can transmit the HPV virus to his partners through intimate contact and it is therefore recommended you use a condom during vaginal, anal or oral sex.

 Symptoms of HPV in men

 Images of CDC - Centers of Disease Control and Prevention.

 The main symptom of HPV in men is the appearance of warts on the penis, scrotum, anus, mouth or throat.
 However, the symptoms are rare, so most men do not know they are infected with the virus.
 So, the best way to diagnose HPV in men is through exams such as peniscopy, done my an urologist.

 Even if you cannot observe a wart in his genital region, he can transmit the virus to other people through sexual contact.

 When the symptoms for HPV are present they must be treated because they favor the appearance of penile, anal and throat cancer.
 The treatment for HPV can be done by medical indication during about 2 years and usually imply the use of HPV ointments, like Podofilox prescribed by the urologist.